Scalable Implicit Solvers with Dynamic Mesh Adaptation for a Relativistic Drift-Kinetic Fokker-Planck-Boltzmann Model: Relavitistic electron drift-kinetic solver based on PETSc and p4est

 \subsection{DMBF: New PETSc data management for p4est-based AMR solvers}

-Our goal is to discretize the computational domain with locally adaptively refined quadrilateral meshes in two dimensions.
-Extreme local refinement is critical for resolving the rapidly changing solution, which can vary 15--20 orders of magnitude, while over regions where the solution is relatively flat, coarser meshes can help reduce the computational cost.
+Our \editAll{}{overall} goal is to discretize a computational domain with locally adaptively refined quadrilateral meshes in two dimensions. \editAll{}{In particular for relativistic electrons,} extreme local refinement is critical for resolving the rapidly changing solution, which can vary 15--20 orders of magnitude, while over regions where the solution is relatively flat, coarser meshes can help reduce the computational cost.
 Therefore, a key requirement of our solver is adaptive mesh refinement.

 The dynamic mesh adaptivity in parallel is, at its lowest level, enabled by the p4est library \cite{BursteddeWilcoxGhattas11, IsaacBursteddeWilcoxEtAl15}.
 This library implements hierarchically refined quadrilateral and hexahedral meshes utilizing forest-of-octree algorithms and space-filling curves \cite{sundar2008bottom}.
 Mesh refinement and coarsening are efficient in parallel because p4est performs these tasks locally on each compute core without communication.
 The representation of the mesh as a quadtree/octree topology enables efficient 2:1 mesh balancing in parallel as well as repartitioning of the mesh cells across compute cores, for both of which communication is necessary.
 Space-filling curves transform a two- or three-dimensional space that is subdivided in cells into a (one-dimensional) sequence of cells.
 This sequence is used for an efficient partitioning of mesh cells in parallel with the desirable property of keeping spatially neighboring cells nearby each other in the sequence; hence exhibiting memory locality.
 This property of space-filling curves is responsible for keeping the amount of communication low.
-Overall, the algorithms of p4est have demonstrated scalability up to $O(100,000)$ of processes on distributed-memory CPU-based systems \cite{BursteddeGhattasGurnisEtAl10, SundarBirosBursteddeEtAl12}; moreover, scalability to $O(1,000,000)$ of CPU cores have been achived for complex implicit PDE solvers \cite{rudi2015extreme, RudiStadlerGhattas17, RudiShihStadler20}.
+Overall, the algorithms of p4est have demonstrated scalability up to $O$(100,000) of processes on distributed-memory CPU-based systems \cite{BursteddeGhattasGurnisEtAl10, SundarBirosBursteddeEtAl12}; moreover, scalability to $O$(1,000,000) of CPU cores have been achived for complex implicit PDE solvers \cite{rudi2015extreme, RudiStadlerGhattas17, RudiShihStadler20}.
 Generally, tree-based AMR algorithms have shown impressive scalability results \cite{weinzierl2019peano, FernandoNeilsenLimEtAl19}.

 DMBF is a new type of data management in PETSc.
 It provides interfaces for block-structured forest-of-trees meshes.
 The block structure is understood in the sense that leaf elements of the trees can be equipped with blocks of uniformly refined cells.
 DMBF implements PETSc functions that give direct access to the functionality of p4est with the least amount of overhead compared with existing PETSc data management approaches.
 In addition, DMBF provides cellwise data management for storing any kind of data that is mapped to the cells of the p4est mesh.
 Because DMBF associates cellwise data directly with the p4est mesh, the cell data managed by DMBF is created and destroyed when p4est cells are refined and coarsened; and DMBF-managed cell data migrates across processes in parallel as the p4est mesh is repartitioned.
 In the context of discretizations of PDEs, it is essential that data from neighboring cells be shared, which in a distributed-memory setting is handled via point-to-point communication between processes in order to communicate data of a ghost layer.
 DMBF supports the communication of DMBF-managed cell data within a ghost layer.